jinyi0903-cjy/dose-buddy-ui/backend/README.md

-# Dose Buddy Backend
+# PillPal Backend

-This is the Python backend for the Dose Buddy application.
+This is the Python backend for the PillPal application.

 ## Requirements